 Sample result correction

-- If updates need to be made please resubmit a revised CSV file or use the correction form (includes updating residuals).
+- If updates need to be made please resubmit a revised CSV file with only the samples being updated or use the correction form (includes updating residuals).
 Updated CSVs with the same Lab ID, Lab Sample ID, and Analyte are considered revisions.
 The most recent submission is used.

-- If a deletion is needed please send a PDF through the Portal using the Certifications category.
-The request must include the unique lab sample ID, collection date, analyzing lab, analyte, and the reason for the requested sample to be deleted.
+- If a deletion/invalidation is needed please send a PDF through the Portal using the Certifications category.
+The request must include the unique lab sample ID, collection date, analyzing lab, analyte, and the reason for the requested sample to be deleted/invalidated.